-Unless you are able to obtain a VA loan, you are probably going to need a down payment if you are planning on purchasing a home.
-Down payment minimum requirements can range from a VA loan’s zero, to 10 percent or more.
+Fact: Unless you are able to obtain a VA loan, you are probably going to need a down payment if you are planning on purchasing a home.
+Down payment minimum requirements can range from a VA loan’s 0% to 10% or more.

 The FHA has a first-time homeowners program that will allow you to put only three and one-half percent down.
 Individual states like Minnesota have programs where you can borrow the down payment.

 Understand that you are going to need to accumulate some cash before you are allowed to receive traditional bank financing.
 A great place to start would be reading financial blogs and educating yourself about savings and best practices.

 In the meantime, here are seven more things you should know about the down payment process and how you can prepare for it.

 Lenders will want to know where your down payment originated.
 This is to make sure that the seller is not artificially inflating the property’s purchase price and kicking down payment money back to you.
 Rather than find unexpected surprises along the way, listen to the advice of others, especially your community banker, to make sure you are following the smartest tips for saving for your new home.

 Down payments can be a gift — literally

 Your parents or a relative or friend can give you the down payment.
 Again, you will have to be sure that the money is traceable to the person you say provided it to you.
 You can receive a gift of up to $16,000 tax-free in 2022.

 The best way to accumulate a down payment is to start saving early.
 When you’re living in a smaller town after college, it is easier to save more.
 But how much should you save?
 Of course, consider your timeline to purchase a home.
 If you save $100 per month at three percent interest, in 12 years you will have over $17,000!